 As a woman in her early 50s, it’s fair to say that she has many stories.
 The story of her two sons, Jack and Harry, who she raised as a single mother for many years.
 The story of a year spent in Antigua with those two young sons because, as she says, why not?
 The story of a woman who changed career track and became a Paramedic at the age of 50, whilst also dealing with cancer.
 These are just a few of Tracey’s stories that make up who she is.

-When I first walked into Tracey’s small and beautifully-kept home, it was clear to see that she enjoys the simple things in life – time spent with friends, sunshine, yoga and swimming – and there were also hints of a spiritual outlook dotted around, which she later confirmed to me.
+When I first walked into Tracey’s small and beautifully-kept home, it was clear to see that she enjoys the simple things in life.
+Time spent with friends, sunshine, yoga and swimming.
+There were also hints of a spiritual outlook dotted around, which she later confirmed to me.
 Probably the liveliest, boldest influence in her home was her beautiful dog, Kirby.
 Tracey told me that when she was first diagnosed, Kirby was the one who got her through many tough days.
 He remained by her side constantly and she shared lots of cuddles and tears with him and when she received her formal diagnosis, it was lying in bed listening to him breathing that got her through that first night.
-It seemed only right that Kirby should be involved in our photo shoot.
+It seemed only right that Kirby should be involved in our photoshoot.

 Tracey’s diagnosis was completely unexpected.
 She told me how she was at work one day when she somehow caught her nipple on something, a completely random act that normally would have fallen from memory if it wasn’t for the pain which it caused her.
 She went to see her doctor and was referred for a mammogram, the results of which came back clear.
 It was only after an ultrasound that she was given the news that two lumps had been found.